npmcdn-to-unpkg-bot/mecha-godzilla-aggro/README.md

 All reports older than 14 days are ignored, showing only the most recent results.
 The returned results show successes/failures and links to the Jenkins reports.

+[NOTE]: To expand filtering by teams, see the filterTests functions in TestsWrapper.js It works by checking whether a test name is in the array for a team if the team is not set to all.
+Right now only works for qa finding and only for a few tests.
+Expand the object in teamJobs.js to include more of the names.
+The names to add are the names of the Jenkins jobs, for example: "MechaGodzilla Buyer Account Tests - Base (QA)"

 ##Server Configuration - Development

 The server can run in two states, one for development and one for deployment.